CalvinMT/PowerStones/README.md

 ## Compatibility

-PowerStones is compatible with other redstone mods, such as Redstone Bits.
+PowerStones is compatible with other redstone mods, such as Red Bits or Redstone Bits.

 It is intended to make PowerStones compatible with as much other mods as possible, but this will take some time.